 With Medijump you can browse 1 facilities offering Liver Transplant (Living Related Donor) procedures in Izmir.
 The cheapest price available is $40,000 in Izmir

-Izmir Medicalpoint Hospital, can be found in Karsiyaka, Izmir, Turkey and offers its patients Liver Transplant (Living Related Donor) procedures as well as 4 other procedures, across 4 different procedure categories.
-The price of a Liver Transplant (Living Related Donor) procedure varies from $40,000 to $45,000, and the average price is around $50,000.
-A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and Izmir Medicalpoint Hospital has several accreditations, including: JCI AccreditedISO Certification - International Organization for StandardizationEFQM - European Foundation for Quality Management
+Izmir Medicalpoint Hospital, located in Karsiyaka, Izmir, Turkey offers patients Liver Transplant (Living Related Donor) procedures among its total of 4 available procedures, across 4 different specialties.
+The cost of a Liver Transplant (Living Related Donor) procedure ranges from $40,000 to $45,000, whilst the national average price is approximately $50,000.
+All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they have multiple recognized accreditations, including: JCI AccreditedISO Certification - International Organization for StandardizationEFQM - European Foundation for Quality Management

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?